itshendson/Whos-That-Pokemon-Game/README.md

 [Link to Application](https://who-s-that-pokemon-2bb45.web.app/)

 ## Description
 Who's That Pokemon is a web application game based on the popular television series Pokemon.
 In the television series right before commercial break a random Pokemon is shown on screen and viewers are invited to guess which Pokemon it is.
 This game is a multiple choice version of that.
 A random Pokemon is shown on the browser with 4 choices.
-Users must pick the correct option.
+Players must pick the correct choice.

 ## Technologies
 - JavaScript